-BPD has biological and environmental risk factors and contributions, and gathering information about your present living situation, your history with your family, as well as their mental health and medical history will be helpful in determining these factors and how they fit with what you are experiencing.
+BPD has biological and environmental risk factors and contributions, and gathering information about your present living situation, your history with your family, as well as their mental health and medical history will be helpful in determining these factors.
+You and your doctor will try and sort out how they fit with what you are experiencing.

 Proper diagnosis is the only way to ensure the best plan for treatment.
-The only way to be sure and receive the best possible outcome for treatment of borderline personality disorder is to find a licensed professional and receive thorough testing and diagnosis.
-With a diagnosis, these same professionals can put together a treatment plan that will provide the very best care possible.
+The only way to receive the best possible outcome for treatment of borderline personality disorder is to find a licensed professional and receive testing and a diagnosis.
+With a diagnosis, these same professionals can put together a treatment plan that will provide a care plan that can ease your symptoms.

 Once a diagnosis is reached, treatment can begin.
-Several therapeutic treatments exist for BPD.
+There are multiple options that help treat borderline personality disorder.
 Talking with a professional about treatment options is important to finding success.
 Everyone is different and may respond differently to various types of treatments.

 This list of treatments and therapies is for reference only; the best plan will be one that is tailored to the specific needs of the individual by a licensed professional.